jong-un-crypto/unc-abi-rs/README.md

 ❗ **Warning: ABI is still in early stages of development so expect breaking changes to this library until we reach 1.0**

-This library is meant to serve as an unopinionated reference for Rust models of the [unc ABI](https://github.com/unc/abi).
+This library is meant to serve as an unopinionated reference for Rust models of the [Utility ABI](https://github.com/unc/abi).

 ## ABI Metaschema

 This repo also contains meta [JSON Schemas](https://json-schema.org/) of ABI.
 These schemas can be found in the [`metaschema`](/metaschema) folder: `unc-abi-${version}-schema.json` for a specific ABI schema version or `unc-abi-current-schema.json` for what is currently in the `main` branch of the repository.

 Metaschemas describe the properties of ABI schema format and allow anyone to validate whether a JSON file is a valid unc ABI.
-For example, one could use an online validator like https://www.jsonschemavalidator.net/ or a library such as [ajv](https://github.com/ajv-validator/ajv).
+For example, one could use an online validator like <https://www.jsonschemavalidator.net/> or a library such as [ajv](https://github.com/ajv-validator/ajv).

 ## Contributing